alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-import-live-animals.markdown

 - within the EU, or from Switzerland, Liechtenstein, Norway, or Iceland
 - outside the EU

-$CTA

-Contact the [APHA Centre for International Trade Carlisle](APHA Centre for International Trade Carlisle) to find out if your exporter needs to include a commercial document with their consignment

-$CTA

 ## Within the EU

 All animals you import from within the EU must accompanied by an Intra Trade Animal Health Certificate (ITAHC).

-$CTA

 Make sure your exporter includes original health certificates with the consignment, and that they are kept by the person who ordered the consignment.

-$CTA

 ###Before your consignment arrives

 Send written notification of your consignment to the [APHA Centre for International Trade Carlisle](https://www.gov.uk/government/organisations/animal-and-plant-health-agency/about/access-and-opening#centre-for-international-trade-carlisle) office closest to the import destination 24 hours before it arrives.

+APHA can also advise if your exporter needs to include a commercial document with their consignment.

 You must include the: